How to build a computer

 CD-ROM and CD-RW

-The CD-RW drives I like are made by Lite-On, like this Lite-On 40x/12x/48x.
+The brand of a CD-RW drive does not make much difference.
+I have used NEC, Sony, and Lite-On, but there are many others that will do just as well.
+Here is CD-RW optical drive I have used in a previous version of My Super PC, a Lite-On 40x/12x/48x.
 The speeds refer to the transfer rate of data.
 A speed of "1x" corresponds to 150 kilobytes of data per second.
 The three numbers in the speed rating correspond to the speed of writing CD-R discs, writing CD-RW discs, and reading CDs respectively.

 How To Assemble A Computer - PC Assembly Guide, Lite-On 40x/12x/48x CD-RW retail box How To Assemble A Computer - PC Assembly Guide, Lite-On 40x/12x/48x CD-RW retail box contents